jennyreddish/seshat/docs/source/resources.rst

 Data downloads
 --------------

-A list of datasets associated with the Seshat project and download links is maintained on the Seshat website at `seshat-db.com/downloads_page <https://seshat-db.com/downloads_page>`_.
+Navigate to the `datasets <researcher/datasets.rst>`_ page for a list of datasets associated with the Seshat project and download links.

 Zenodo
 ------